Babywearing Voices: Mile High Babywearing

 The COVID-19 pandemic presented a new set of challenges.
 In-person meetups, a staple of the group’s support system, came to a sudden halt.
 Yet, the volunteers did not let this deter them.
 They found creative ways to remain connected with families, from online tutorials and office hours to porch pick-ups for carriers.
 These efforts kept the sense of community alive and provided much-needed guidance to parents during an unprecedented time.

-Cara emphasized the importance of staying connected even during isolation.
+Cara emphasized the importance of staying connected even during isolation:

 "We knew that parents were more stressed than ever.
 Maintaining that support network, even virtually, became essential not just for them, but for us as volunteers, too.
 It kept us motivated."